 Asscher cuts are also a slightly simpler shape to create than some others, so less technical expertise and time is required, which results in lower labour costs which can be passed on to you, the end consumer.

-The table on the right shows the price difference between a round brilliant diamond, a princess cut diamond and an Asscher cut at the same size and quality, found through one of my recommended retailers.
+The table below shows the price difference between a round brilliant diamond, a princess cut diamond and an Asscher cut at the same size and quality, found through one of my recommended retailers.

 - 1 carat